 Are you a master of customer complaints?
 Sometimes customer feedback is spot-on and key to improving service.
 Sometimes?
 Well, sometimes we’re just taking the stress of the season out on an employee doing their best to keep the holidays running smoothly for all.

-Customer service feedback that works
+Customer complaints: service feedback that works

 Perhaps, like Rosemary Counter from MoneySense, you have perfected the art of talking to your service providers?
 You spark meaningful conversation about needed change.
 Your ability to respectfully draw attention to a lapse in service is helpful to all future customers!